DUI Paralegals, Over 80 Paralegals, Excess Alcohol Paralegals, Impaired Driving Paralegals, Failure to Blow Paralegals?

-Can a Paralegal Defend Me in DUI Court in Ontario?
+Can paralegals defend a DUI charge in Ontario?

 This is what the Law Society of Upper Canada says at their web site about what licensed paralegals can do in criminal court:

 "You have been charged with a criminal offence.
 Who can represent you?

 Lawyers or paralegals can represent you in the Ontario Court of Justice if you are charged with a minor criminal offence, as long as the maximum term of imprisonment for the offence is not more than six months.
 Examples of this type of offence include causing a disturbance and harassing phone calls.
 They also include theft under $5,000, and assault and mischief to private property if the Crown Attorney elects to proceed by way of summary conviction, which is a less serious method of proceeding.